Dialogs

 The same syntax works for save_dialog.

-If on the other hand you want to choose a folder instead of a file, use select_folder = true in open_dialog:
+If you want to choose a folder instead of a file, use select_folder = true in open_dialog:

 dir=Ref{String}()